Display your Stores

 The StoresOverlay implements the method setQuery(queryString) to filter the displayed stores based on your specific query.
 You have to build your query following the Search API guidelines.

 A search query combines one or more search clauses, structured as field : operator value.
+To clear the query, set it to empty string or null/undefined.

 Was this article helpful?